jadecobra/python_tdd_exercises/source/truth_table_05_logical_equality.rst

     def logical_equality(p, q):
         return True

-  the terminal updates to show a failure for the second case
+  the terminal shows a failure for the second case
 * I add a condition for it

   .. code-block:: python